nickmatsnev/ddd/posts/kaplan-vocabulary-week-1/index.md

 ---
 title: Kaplan Vocabulary Week 1
 date: 2018-08-05
-lastmod: 2019-07-05
+lastmod: 2019-07-08
 tags: [Learn English]
 featured_image: kaplan_logo.png
 summary: Week at Kaplan International NYC has successfully passed and I’d like to share some words and expressions I’ve come across.
 scripts: [relative_date.js]
 ---

 Week at Kaplan International NYC has successfully passed and I’d like to share some words and expressions I’ve come across.
-So here are the words that are worth spreading and learning.
+So here are they:

 - **to be sidetracked / to get sidetracked** = to get distracted from point
 - **to wander** = walk or move in a leisurely, casual, or aimless way